anlbora/anlbora/README.md

 ## Professional Summary

 I am a software developer with a strong background in architectural design and a keen interest in leveraging technology to create innovative solutions.
 Having graduated from the **Izmir Institute of Technology** in 2022, I possess a blend of traditional architectural knowledge and modern software development skills.
-I have over a year of experience in Python and C# programming and am passionate about developing efficient and scalable software solutions.
+With over a year of experience in Python and C# programming, I am passionate about developing efficient and scalable software solutions.

 ---